 Monitoring for an effect on the QTc interval is recommended and a baseline ECG is recommended prior to initiating therapy with BOSULIF and as clinically indicated.
-Hypokalaemia or hypomagnesaemia must be corrected prior to BOSULIF administration and should be monitored periodically during therapy (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular QT Prolongation).
+Hypokalemia or hypomagnesemia must be corrected prior to BOSULIF administration and should be monitored periodically during therapy (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular,QT Prolongation).